Debate on new tax cuts undercut by GOP election pressure

 But as the midterm elections loom in two months, polls are showing only lukewarm support among voters for the $1.5 trillion package of individual and corporate tax cuts that President Donald Trump signed into law in December as his signature legislative achievement.

-And about a dozen Republican House members, facing tough re-election fights in the high-tax, Democratic-leaning states of New York, New Jersey and California, voted against their party’s tax legislation last year and oppose this new version as well.
+And about a dozen Republican House members, facing tough re-election fights in the high-tax, Democratic-leaning states of New York, New Jersey and California, voted against their party’s tax legislation last year.
+They’re likely to oppose this new version, which would make the $10,000 cap on state and local deductions permanent.
 The GOP lawmakers are pushing to hold onto their seats in relatively affluent suburban districts where Trump is unpopular.

 The vulnerability of a critical bloc of GOP lawmakers presents an opportunity for Democrats, who are looking to recapture a majority in the House.